Lost your Password?

 Prefer to listen?
 Play the latest episode of Distorted View Daily below.

-According to court documents described in the episode, Matthew Udhoff and Amber Snow were accused of giving a family member a lasagna containing oxycodone.
-Prosecutors said the food was intended for a pregnant woman in the family and was meant to cause a miscarriage after she ate it.
+According to the court documents discussed on the show, Matthew Udhoff and Amber Snow are accused of giving a family member oxycodone-laced lasagna on December 28, 2025.
+Prosecutors say the food was intended for a pregnant woman in the family and that the alleged aim was to cause her to miscarry after she ate it.
+Both defendants have pleaded not guilty.

 😈 Distorted View Take